a-chacon/a-chacon.github.io/_posts/en/2023-12-08-ruby-tip-pattern-matching.md

 process_data({ type: "unknown", value: "unknown data" })  # Output: Received something else.
 ```

 In this example, we show how to perform a search based on a Hash pattern.
-We highlight one of the powerful features of Pattern Matching: **variable assignment**.
+We highlight one of the powerful features of Pattern Matching: **variable binding**.
 We manage to assign a value from the unstructured hash to a variable, which allows us to work with that value later in our code.

 ### Deconstruct and Deconstruct_keys